Star Wars: Rogue Squadron: Unlockable content

-Rogue Squadron includes a number of unlockable secrets.
+Rogue Squadron includes many unlockable secrets.
 The player can unlock three bonus levels: "Beggar's Canyon", "The Death Star Trench Run", and "The Battle of Hoth".
 These levels are made available when the player obtains all bronze, silver, or gold medals, respectively, on each level.
 Alternatively, they can be unlocked via passcode.
-Unlike the game's primary levels, the bonus levels are adaptions of events from the Star Wars films.
+Unlike the game's primary levels, the bonus levels are adaptations of events from the Star Wars films.
 "Beggar's Canyon" allows the player to reenact the race mentioned in A New Hope, while "The Death Star Trench Run" allows the player to execute an alternate version of the film's climactic battle.
 In the "Battle of Hoth" bonus level, the player can join the Rebel Alliance's combat against Imperial troops, as depicted in The Empire Strikes Back.

 Several craft are available when unlocked.
 Both the Millennium Falcon and a TIE interceptor are initially present in the craft selection screen.
 However, neither may be selected until the player enters the correct passcodes or achieves all bronze or silver medals, respectively, on the bonus levels.
 Two other craft can be unlocked, but each is confined to a specific level.
 One is the T-16 Skyhopper in "Beggar's Canyon", and an AT-ST is playable in a basic demonstration level unlocked only via passcode.
 A playable model of a 1969 Buick Electra 225 based on a car owned by the game's sound designer, Rudolph Stember, is included in the game as an Easter egg.

 During Rogue Squadron's development, Star Wars: Episode I – The Phantom Menace—the first Star Wars film in more than 15 years—was less than one year from its scheduled release date.
 To take advantage of this marketing opportunity, Factor 5 included content from the upcoming film in Rogue Squadron.
 Lucasfilm provided the developers with design art for the Naboo Starfighter, a ship prominently featured in the new film.
 These designs were used to create an in-game model.
 Because the game was scheduled to be released six months before the film, Factor 5 was required to keep the ship's inclusion a secret.
 As a result, most of the game's development team at Factor 5 and LucasArts were not informed of its inclusion.
 A complex scrambling system was developed to help hide the ship's code from gamers using cheat cartridges such as GameShark or Action Replay.
 More than six months after the release of Rogue Squadron, LucasArts unveiled the code to unlock the Naboo Starfighter as a playable craft.
 The code has been named the Nintendo 64's most well-hidden code because of the length of time before its discovery.